-- You can get support with UCAS applications from learner services or the ASK team; - You can get support with sorting out your student finance arrangements; - If you are in receipt of DSAs and you are moving onto a top-up you need to arrange the transfer of your support to your new HEI or college.
+- You can get support with UCAS applications from learner services or the academic skills support; - You can get support with sorting out your student finance arrangements; - If you are in receipt of DSAs and you are moving onto a top-up you need to arrange the transfer of your support to your new HEP.
 Changing course or university may mean that you need to have slightly different support in place, so you may have to have a top-up needs assessment.
-Ask about the HEI or college's disability advisor: they will be the best person to discuss this with.
+Ask about the HEP's disability advisor: they will be the best person to discuss this with.

-If you would like some advice on applying for top up degrees then you can ask your tutor for advice or see a member of the ASK Team or Learner Services.
+If you would like some advice on applying for top up degrees then you can ask your tutor for advice or see a member of the University Centre Team or Learner Services.
 For advice on funding see Learner Services (see Useful Contacts).